Dear Colleague Letter: Importance of Influenza Vaccination for All Health Care Personnel (HCP)

 - implementation of environmental and engineering infection control measures; and

-- restrictions on visitors during the peak of influenza illness in the community.
+- implementation of restrictions on visitors during the peak of influenza illness in the community.

 In closing, I want to reiterate the importance of annual vaccination as the single most important action to prevent seasonal influenza infection.
-The Department strongly urges all facilities to actively promote influenza immunization for all HCP to ensure patient health and safety and a healthy and robust health care workforce during the current influenza season.
-Please see the Department website at http://www.health.ny.gov/diseases/communicable/influenza/seasonal/ and the CDC website at http://www.cdc.gov/flu/ for additional information, brochures, and resources.
+The Department strongly urges all facilities to actively promote influenza immunization for all HCP to assure patient health and safety and a healthy and robust health care workforce during the current influenza season.
+Please see the Department website at http://www.health.ny.gov/diseases/communicable/influenza/seasonal/ and the CDC website at http://www.cdc.gov/flu/ for additional information and resources.

 Thank you for working with us to promote the health and safety of all New Yorkers.